 There is a mistaken view, fortunately it is fading with time, that boarders must not speak up about bullying.
 If your child tells you that they are being harassed or bullied, then it may be true.
 It is important that you raise the matter with us- despite what your child might advise.

 COMMUNICATION

 Boarders are given information and instructions in a variety of ways:

-- Announcements at meal times - At residence meetings - At occasional full residential community meetings - Notices placed on residences' notice boards.
+- Announcements at meal times

+- At residence meetings

+- Notices placed on residences' notice boards.

 Information will come to parents from a variety of sources: